Independent Call for Research Proposals

 Simultaneously, The Children's Heart Foundation is also issuing an RFA focusing on the evaluation and management of children and adults with Fontan physiology.
 Supported by generous funding from Cortney Barnett, her family, and their many supporters.
 The Cortney Barnett Research Award will support research intended to prolong longevity and improve quality of life in patients who have undergone the Fontan procedure.
 Examples of proposals that are of particular interest include research focusing on medications, devices, surgeries and procedures intended to improve Fontan circulatory physiology, the evaluation and management of Fontan-Associated Liver Disease (FALD), arrhythmia therapies, and the timing, evaluation, and conduct of cardiac transplantation.

-Independent Research Awards and The Cortney Barnett Research Awards will fund up to $100,000 per year for two (2) years.
+Independent Research Awards, the Cortney Barnett Research Award, and the Szymczak Family Research Award will fund up to $100,000 per year for two (2) years.
 However, for The Cortney Barnett Research Award, exceptionally meritorious proposals that require a greater amount or duration of funding will be considered, up to a total award of $500,000.

 The Children’s Heart Foundation recognizes disparities based on race, ethnicity and gender exist in all areas of healthcare.
 For patients with congenital heart disease, it is well-known that certain racial and ethnic groups have worse outcomes.
 Among researchers, underrepresented minorities face additional challenges in obtaining research funding.
 These are important issues for the Children's Heart Foundation.
 Starting this year, we will begin collecting data on gender, race, and ethnicity for investigators who apply for research funding, as a part of our larger efforts to help address these disparities.
 We strongly encourage applications from underrepresented minority investigators and/or applications that focus on investigating disparities in patients with congenital heart disease.

-All applicants for the Independent Research Awards and The Cortney Barnett Research Award must submit an LOI through our online application portal. https://www.grantrequest.com/SID_6123?SA=SNA&FID=35009.
+All applicants for the Independent Research Award, The Cortney Barnett Research Award, and The Szymczak Family Research Award must submit an LOI through our online application portal.

 AHA/CHF Congenital Heart Defect Research Awards

-The American Heart Association (AHA) and The Children’s Heart Foundation joint RFA will open in late spring, 2021.
+The American Heart Association and The Children’s Heart Foundation joint RFA is now open.
+The application deadline is September 22, 2021.

 - CLICK HERE for more information about the 2021 American Heart Association and Children’s Heart Foundation Request for Applications (RFA).